 Millions of tourists flock to the lawns around the tower to take the classic photo pretending to hold up (or knock down) the tower.

-The tower features Romanesque-themed medieval architecture.
-It is believed to have been constructed by Gherardo di Gherardo, Bonanno Pisano, Giovanni Pisano, and Giovanni di Simone.
-The tower is constructed from white marble.
+The white-marble tower has been built using the Romanesque medieval architectural style.
+It is believed to have been constructed by four architects, viz., Bonanno Pisano, Gherardo di Gherardo, Giovanni Pisano, and Giovanni di Simone.

-Visitors can also climb the 297 steps to the top inside the tower.
+Visitors can also climb the steps to the top inside the tower.
 Big blind arcades boasting geometrical decorations form the base of this tower.
-There are seven bells tuned clockwise to a musical scale on top of the tower.
-The names of the bells are L’Assunta, Il Crocifisso, San Ranieri, La Terza, La Pasquereccia or La Giustizia, Il Vespruccio and Dal Pozzo.
+There are seven bells tuned clockwise to a musical scale located on top of the tower.

 - The Leaning Tower of Pisa stands at a height of 55.86 meters (183.27 feet) on the low side; 56 meters (186.02 feet) on the high side.

 - The tower features a tilt of 3.99 degrees.